canonical/operator-workflows/docs/adr/0002-always-run-lint-jobs.md

 ## Context

-During the implementation of the `Terraform lint` job, the question was raised to know if we should save some time and resources by skipping linting jobs when no corresponding file have changed (e.g. skip `Dockerfile lint` if the `Dockerfile` file has not changed).
+During the implementation of the `Terraform lint` job, the question has been raised to know if we should save some time and resources by skipping linting jobs when no corresponding file have changed (e.g. skip `Dockerfile lint` if the `Dockerfile` file has not changed).

 ## Decision

 We dediced to keep running all the lint job on all PRs.

+The main motivation are the following:

+- The CI is the last barrier to ensure that our repositories meet our standards.
+- These jobs are fast to execute and not resource intensive.
-The main motivation is that the CI is the last barrier to ensure that our repositories meet our standards.
-If we want to save time and resources, we can explore solutions "before" the CI, like `pre-commit` hooks.
+- If we want to save time and resources, we can explore solutions "before" the CI, like `pre-commit` hooks.

 ## Consequences